eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 					* majority-inverter graphs, MIGs
 		* [Keiter2022a, from Chapter 2 Netlist Reference: \S2.3 Devices: \S2.3.20 MOS Field Effect Transistor (MOSFET): \S2.3.20.13 Level 110 MOSFET Tables (BSIM CMG version 110.0.0), pp. 562-598] is the preferred multi-gate MOSFET device.
 			+ Indicated as a FinFET device on page 562.
+			+ Use MOSFET (Level 110) [Keiter2022a, from Chapter 2 Netlist Reference: \S2.3 Devices, Table 2-35, pp. 178]
 		* [Keiter2022a, from Chapter 2 Netlist Reference: \S2.3 Devices: \S2.3.20 MOS Field Effect Transistor (MOSFET): \S2.3.20.14 Level 107 and 108 MOSFET Tables (BSIM CMG versions 107.0.0 and 108.0.0), pp. 598-662].
 			+ Indicated as a FinFET device on page 599 (BSIM CMG versions 107.0.0).
 			+ Indicated as a FinFET device on page 629 (BSIM CMG versions 108.0.0).
++ To use multiple instances of the same device, see [Keiter2022, from Chapter 4 Netlist Basics: \S4.4 Device Multiplier M, Table 4-3, pp. 47]

 Suggested reading: